TakutoYoshikai/soundtyping/README.md

 # soundtyping
-This is a program to play sound when you are typying.
+This is a program to play sound when you are typing.

 ### Requirements
 * Ubuntu 20.04